Cris714/Spider-Sophia/README.md

 - ESP32 Board
 - ESP32Cam Board
 - 2 PCA9685 16-Channel PWM Servo Motor Driver
-- Batteries
+- 2 LiPo Batteries 3.8V 4480mAh 15C
+- BMS 2S HX-2S-JH20
+- LTC3780 10A DC-DC Conversor

 ## Spider in action

- - The Hexapod is capable of move its body in any axis, walk in any direction and turn if required.
+ - The Hexapod is capable of move its body frame freely (6 DoF) while remaining static (not walking), only constrained by its legs extension.
+ - Walk in any direction and turn if required, multiple gait modes.
  - The state of the body doesn't affect the movement of the hexapod.
  - It cannot jump yet :(